DevMahsa/usefulcodes/readme.md

-I have created this repo to share my some codes that could help specially when you get really lazy:D hope to enjoye!
+I have created this repo to share some of my codes that would really help specially when you get lazy:D hope to enjoye!